 Agility and speed play a significant role in a creature’s ability to carry out certain tasks, such as chasing prey or participating in racing sports.
 When comparing dogs and humans, it’s essential to recognize that both have unique strengths in this area.

-First, let’s consider the Greyhound, often celebrated as the fastest dog breed.
-Known for reaching speeds of up to 45 miles per hour, these sleek canines have been selectively bred for swift acceleration and incredible speed.
+First, the Greyhound is often celebrated as the fastest dog breed.
+Known for reaching up to 45 miles per hour, these sleek canines have been selectively bred for swift acceleration and incredible speed.
 Their long legs and muscular yet slender build make them adept at sprinting.
-In contrast, the average human possesses a different kind of agility and speed—they excel in activities like long-distance running and sports that demand precise coordination, balance, and endurance.
+In contrast, the average human possesses different agility and speed—they excel in activities like long-distance running and sports that demand precise coordination, balance, and endurance.

 When we watch a Greyhound sprint across a field or track, it’s like witnessing poetry in motion—effortless acceleration and near-perfect form.
-On the other hand, observing an elite human distance runner tackling grueling terrains showcases resilience, stamina, and precise pacing over long periods.
+On the other hand, observing an elite human distance runner tackle grueling terrain showcases resilience, stamina, and precise pacing over long periods.

 It’s important to understand that while Greyhounds flaunt formidable raw speed, humans display remarkable endurance due to their upright posture and efficient body temperature regulation through sweating—a trait dogs do not possess to the same extent.